-TunTrust operates and maintains its CRL and OCSP capability with resources sufficient to provide a response time of five seconds or less under normal operating conditions.
+TunTrust operates and maintains its CRL and OCSP capability with resources sufficient to provide a response time of five (05) seconds or less under normal operating conditions.

-TunTrust maintains an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by TunTrust.
+TunTrust maintains an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by TunTrust.TunTrust provides a globally available OCSP and CRL service availability at all times, with outages constrained to be within the limits expressed in Section 2.1.